Ania-star/hybrid-bookstore/README.md

-# Hybrid Bookstore Database System
+# Hybrid E-Commerce Database System

-A hybrid bookstore system that combines the strengths of relational (SQL) and non-relational (MongoDB) databases.
+A hybrid e-commerce system that combines the strengths of relational (SQL) and non-relational (MongoDB) databases.
-Users can browse, order, and review books — while admins monitor customer locations and activities through dashboards.
+The current implementation uses a bookstore as an example, where users can browse books, place orders, and leave reviews — while admins monitor customer locations, browsing behavior through dashboards.
-Built using **Streamlit** for a lightweight, interactive web interface.
+Built using Streamlit for a lightweight, interactive web interface.

 ---